The Sights Of The Aurora Lights

 Winter is ideally the best time to view the lights, and viewing from small communities that are far away from light pollution would also give better views.
 There are many apps and websites that can predict the light displays for best visibility, so make sure to do your research to avoid missing out on this captivating phenomenon.

 There are many flights that can take you directly to the viewable spots of the Aurora lights and would not require much travel at all.
-There are also cruises available that offers a luxurious tour experience with loads of attractions along the way.
+There are also cruises available that offer a luxurious tour experience with loads of attractions along the way.
 From sights of whales to the Alps and husky dog safaris and more.
 There is just so much flexibility with travel options and destinations.

-Each country has their own unique and beautiful perspective on the Aurora lights, no photos will really be the same.
+Each country has its own unique and beautiful perspective on the Aurora lights, no photos will really be the same.
 The lights won’t only be the main attraction to the trip, there are so many more activities to do in the region that the trip would be worth traveling to.

 This could also be the final decider if you can’t choose which destination to watch the lights from.
 There is a Wolf sanctuary situated in Norway that lets you enjoy the Northern lights with a wolf at the same time!
-Polar Park is a wildlife sanctuary with social friendly wolves raised by humans.
+Polar Park is a wildlife sanctuary with social-friendly wolves raised by humans.
 Visitors can get close and even cuddle them.
 There is really no better setting for enjoying the Northern lights.
 Do not try this with a wild wolf tho.
 This sanctuary is not only a great attraction but it also informs and educates visitors about the creatures and how they are endangered by hunting.